 Leafs pummel Wings for third straight under Keefe

-Andreas Johnsson had two goals and an assist, Frederik Andersen made 25 saves to notch the shutout and the visiting Toronto Maple Leafs rolled past the reeling Detroit Red Wings 6-0 on Wednesday.
-The Leafs are 3-0 since Sheldon Keefe replaced Mike Babcock as head coach.
-Tyson Barrie, William Nylander and John Tavares each had a goal and an assist for the Maple Leafs.
+Andreas Johnsson had two goals and an assist, Frederik Andersen made 25 saves to notch the shutout, and the visiting Toronto Maple Leafs rolled past the reeling Detroit Red Wings 6-0 on Wednesday.
+The Leafs are 3-0-0 since Sheldon Keefe replaced Mike Babcock as head coach.
+Tyson Barrie, William Nylander, and John Tavares each had a goal and an assist for the Maple Leafs.
 Travis Dermott also scored for Toronto.

 Detroit's winless streak increased to seven games (0-5-2).
-It has been blanked two consecutive games.
-The Wings were playing their second game without leading scorer Anthony Mantha, who is out multiple weeks due to a lower-body injury.
+The Red Wings, who have been blanked in two consecutive games, were playing their second game without leading scorer Anthony Mantha, who is out multiple weeks due to a lower-body injury.
 Detroit goaltender Jimmy Howard left the game in the opening period due to injury.
 He was replaced by Jonathan Bernier, who was battling an illness.
-Bernier made 37 saves on 40 shots, after Howard made 11 on 14 shots.
+Bernier made 37 saves on 40 shots after Howard made 11 on 14 shots.

 Toronto led 3-0 after the first period.
 Dermott scored 1:04 into the contest.
 His shot from the point went wide but caromed off the skate of Detroit's Frans Nielsen and into the net.